zhoupgit/grafana/docs/sources/datasources/postgres/_index.md

 ### Filter data (WHERE)

-To add a filter, toggle the **Filter** switch at the top of the editor.
+To add a filter, flip the switch at the top of the editor.
-This reveals a **Filter by column value** section with two dropdown selectors.

-Use the first dropdown to choose whether all of the filters need to match (`AND`), or if only one of the filters needs to match (`OR`).
+Using the first dropdown, select if all the filters need to match (AND) or if only one of the filters needs to match (OR).
-Use the second dropdown to choose a filter.

-To filter on more columns, click the plus (`+`) button to the right of the condition dropdown.
+To add more columns to filter on use the plus button.

-To remove a filter, click the `x` button next to that filter's dropdown.

-After selecting a date type column, you can choose Macros from the operators list and select timeFilter which will add the $\_\_timeFilter macro to the query with the selected date column.

 ### Group By